DocumentsApplication to Change an Adult’s Name in Ontario | Form 11155

 - Notarized Statutory Declaration: You must get this portion notarized by an authorized official, like a notary public.

-The additional documents required with your Application to Change an Adult’s Name vary depending on your circumstances.
-However, the following documents are most commonly submitted with a name change application:
+The documents required to change an adult’s name in Ontario vary depending on your unique circumstances.
+However, the following documents are most commonly required to change your name:

-- An original or copy of your birth certificate or a certified copy of your birth registration.
-If you don’t have either, apply for a birth certificate first, then submit your certificate with your name change application
+- An original or photocopy of your birth certificate or a certified copy of your birth registration.
+If you don’t have either of these, apply for a birth certificate, then submit it with your name change application.

-- Photocopies of any prior name change certificates
+- Copies of any previous name change certificates.

-- Proof of guardianship, such as a court order relating to custody and access (if you’re 16 or 17, you’ll require a guardian’s consent)
+- Proof of guardianship, like a court order relating to custody and access (if you’re 16 or 17, you’ll need a guardian’s consent).

-Yes, an Application to Change an Adult’s Name must be notarized by an authorized official, like a notary public.
-The application contains a Statutory Declaration, which requires the applicant to declare that the details in their application are true and accurate.
+An Application to Change an Adult’s Name must be notarized by an authorized official, like a notary public.
+It contains a Statutory Declaration, which you must sign before the official and declare that the details in your application are true.

-The authorized official will verify your identity and witness your signature, then add their signature and official stamp to make it official.
-Notarization shows that your declaration has been verified by an authorized official, which validates it.
+The authorized official will verify your identity and witness your signature, then add their signature and stamp to make it official.
+Signing with a notary shows that your declaration has been verified by an authorized person, which validates it.

-You can get your application notarized online, from the comfort of your home or office.
-The process takes just minutes with NotaryPro’s secure online notary solution.
+You can meet with a notary online, from the comfort of your home or office.
+The process takes 7 minutes with NotaryPro’s secure online notary service solution.

 Frequently Asked Questions